hkoof/notes/docker.md

 loginctl enable-linger <account>
 ```

-(Re-)login once more and check everythin is working as expected.
+(Re-)login once more and check everything is working as expected.

 ## Docker and CI/CD

 For CI/CD purposes we might want to run docker containers from a docker
 container.
-I makes sense to run gitlab-runner from the [official docker
+It makes sense to run gitlab-runner from the [official docker
 image](https://hub.docker.com/r/gitlab/gitlab-runner).
 This runner will then
 start other docker containers to run the pipeline jobs.